devExcale/acsai-obsidian/AI and ML/Unit 1/Propositional Logic/Propositional Logic.md

 Syntax defines which sentences are valid sentences and which are invalid, it describes the structure of sentences.

-Legal sentences are discerned in **atomic sentences** and **complex sentences**:
+Legal sentences (**propositional formulae**) are discerned in **atomic sentences** and **complex sentences**:

 - *atomic sentences* are sentences which are composed of a single *proposition symbol*, a proposition symbol indicates a single proposition (a fact about the world) that can assume a *truth value* (whose domain is defined by semantics);
 - *complex sentences* are sentences which are composed of atomic sentences and *operators*, operators define the relations between the atomic sentences.

-> [!note] Operators
+> [!note] Symbols and Operators
 >
-> Syntax defines the sets of all proposition symbols and operators and the rules such that a sentence is valid or invalid, but it doesn't define how to apply operators and their result.
+> Syntax defines the sets of all proposition symbols and operators and the rules such that a sentence is valid or invalid, but it doesn't define how interpret symbols or how to apply operators and their result.
 That is left up to *semantics*.

 ## Semantics